swati-rajwal/bmi500_hw4/README.md

 <h5 align="center">Submitted by Swati Rajwal</h5>

 ## 🎯Objectives
 The primary objective of this assignment is to demonstrate a data treatment and analysis pipeline using the Old Faithful geyser dataset.
-Specifically, the goals are to clean and preprocess the dataset by identifying and rectifying errors and outliers, and to explore the relationship between eruption duration and waiting time using statistical techniques.
+The goals are to clean and preprocess the dataset and explore the relationship between eruption duration and waiting time using statistical techniques.

 ## 👩‍💻Approach
 Our approach involves utilizing Python libraries to process the dataset and applying statistical techniques (Pearson correlation) to explore the relationship between given two variables.